EliaKobayashi/Dietary_Application_Project/README.md

         query = db.query_files()
         db.close()
 ```
-The code above is to connect the class with the database.
-Additionally, the query object retrieves all the data from the databases.
+The table screen has to display the nutrient data table due to the client's request to be able to monitor the logged nutrient values.
+To do so, the method must first connect the class to the database.
+Then, it uses a query method from the "database" class to retrieve the data tables from the database to be displayed on the screen.

 ```.py
         #The first part is the size and position of the table on the screen